brandonpayton/node-news/README.md

 ## Thanks

-Thanks to [Justin Pitts](https://github.com/justinpitts) for giving advice and feedback as I acquainted myself with Postgres over the last month.
+Thanks to [Justin Pitts](https://github.com/justinpitts) for giving advice and feedback as I got to know Postgres over the last month.

 ## License